cloak-php/cloak/README.md

 Configuration file
 ------------------------------------

-The thing you want to use a [configuration file](https://gist.github.com/holyshared/06b726254ce4a2fec899), you can be the initialization process in a simple code.
+If you use the [configuration file](https://gist.github.com/holyshared/06b726254ce4a2fec899), you can code simple.

 ```php
 use cloak\Analyzer;